-There’s nothing like the sight of crystal-blue water to make us want to board an airplane.
-With summer vacations upon us, we thought we’d instill some of that “Where in the world is that?” wanderlust in you, so we rounded up some of the most incredible natural pools that you can actually swim in around the world.
+If you're thinking of a vacation, we thought we’d instill some of that “Where in the world is that?” wanderlust in you with these incredible natural swimming pools that you can actually take a dip in around the world.
 From a death-defying waterfall to a pool that’s Pepto-Bismol pink, these lakes, lagoons, caves, holes, and bays will stun you.

-A sea cave on the island in the Inner Hebrides (western archipelago) of Scotland is formed by hexagonally jointed basalt columns within an ancient lava flow (similar to Giant’s Causeway in Northern Ireland).
-The cave is known for its natural acoustics; thanks to its size and cathedral-like arched roof, the waves echo inside, producing eerie sounds.
+This sea cave on the island in the Inner Hebrides (western archipelago) of Scotland is formed by hexagonally jointed basalt columns within an ancient lava flow (similar to Giant’s Causeway in Northern Ireland).
+Fingal’s Cave is known for its natural acoustics; thanks to its size and cathedral-like arched roof, the waves echo inside, producing eerie sounds.
 To access the cave, you can take a local sightseeing cruise to the entrance.

 Located in the Grand Canyon, Arizona, within Native American (Havasupai) tribal lands, Havasu Falls is an oasis in the hot and dry Grand Canyon National Park.
 It consists of one waterfall chute that drops over a 90- to 100-foot cliff into a large pool.
 Due to high calcium carbonate content, the water has a vivid blue-green color that contrasts gorgeously with the surrounding red rocks.